Ajinkya-IISERB/CoalQC-1/README.md

-# coalQC : Quality assessment of genomic datasets for Coalescent inferences.
+# CoalQC : Quality assessment of genomic datasets for Coalescent inferences.

 <h2> Setting Up the Environment for running the wrapper and scripts. </h2>